linode/linode-cli/linodecli/plugins/README.md

     # get a value from the user's config
     default_region = context.client.config.get_value('region')

-    # check if we set a value perviously
+    # check if we set a value previously
     our_value = context.client.config.plugin_get_value('configured')

     if our_value is None: